Wuppertal: Education

 The privately financed Junior Uni is a unique German initiative to educate youth from the age of 4 to 18 in science outside the school program.

 Politics

 Mayor

-The current Mayor of Wuppertal is Uwe Schneidewind of Alliance 90/The Greens, who was elected in 2020.
-The most recent mayoral election was held on 13 September 2020, with a runoff held on 27 September, and the results were as follows:
+The current mayor of Wuppertal is Uwe Schneidewind of Alliance 90/The Greens, who was elected in 2020.
+The most recent mayoral election was held on 14 September 2025, with a runoff held on 28 September and Miriam Scherff of the SPD being elected as the designated mayor.
+The results of the election were as follows: